rkozlowski/TigerWrap/docs/planning/TigerWrap_0.9.2_General_Plan.md

 - the full-install script independently refuses occupied databases when run directly;
 - chained upgrades work from 0.9.0 and 0.9.1, with per-step verification;
 - the 0.9.2 CLI can still probe and upgrade 0.9.0 and 0.9.1 databases (Invariant I1 holds in practice, not only on paper);
-- prepared execution is used for all SQL script workflows;
+- prepared execution is used for all SQL script workflows, and a triggering SQL error under `:on error exit` stops later batches, fails the batch and final result, and preserves diagnostics;
 - progress reporting shows batch N of M;
 - `db drop` refuses every documented unsafe case;
 - E2E tests create and clean up disposable databases, and cleanup failures never mask test failures;